 Why does flour go bad?

 When whole grain berries are milled, the protective outer bran layer is broken open, exposing the interior components (germ, endosperm, etc.) to oxygen and likely increased moisture.
-In addition to these components, the grain also contains a small but significant lipid (oil) content which is unstable and is the first to spoil1.
+In addition to these components, the grain also contains a small but significant lipid (oil) content which is unstable and is the first to spoil.
 Degradation of the lipids in the flour is the main cause of poor flour performance and a lack of favorable flavor and aroma.

 The science behind flour spoilage